gresakg/Skela/README.md

 * Skeleton's documentation is here [www.getskeleton.com](http://www.getskeleton.com)
 * Dropdowns project has no docs yet, but you may find some info on it's [github page](https://github.com/gresakg/dropdowns).
 * LeanModal's documentation is here [http://leanmodal.finelysliced.com.au](http://leanmodal.finelysliced.com.au/)
+* Lighbox2 documentation is on the [lightbox2 page](http://lokeshdhakar.com/projects/lightbox2/)
 * Cycle2 has all the needed documentation here [http://jquery.malsup.com/cycle2/](http://jquery.malsup.com/cycle2/)
 * ShareFree has no documentation but it has a self explanatory demo page.
 Find out more about it at it's [github page](https://github.com/gresakg/ShareFree).